Standalone virtiofs usage

 Components

-The following components need building:
+The following components are required:

-1. A guest kernel with virtiofs support
+1. A Linux 5.4 or later guest kernel with virtiofs support

-2. A QEMU with virtiofs support
+2. QEMU 4.2.0 or later for built-in virtiofs support

 The instructions assume that you already have available a Linux guest image to run under QEMU and a Linux host on which you can build and run the components.